dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 void M1(out RS p)
 {
     // Error: from method arguments must match:
-    // Step 1 would calculate the narrowest escape as *containing method*
+    // Step 1 would calculate the narrowest escape as *caller-context*
-    // Step 2 would fail the assignment check because p safe-to-escape is *return only* M2(out p);
+    // Step 2 would fail the assignment check because p has safe-context of *return-only* M2(out p);
 }